blabla1337/skf-flask/skf/markdown/code_examples/asp/49-code_example--Re_Authentication--.md

 				conn.Open();

-				//Here we select the user from the users tabele by the sessionID string query = string.Format("SELECT * from users WHERE userID = @userID ");
+				//Here we select the user from the users table by the sessionID string query = string.Format("SELECT * from users WHERE userID = @userID ");
 				SqlCommand cmd = new SqlCommand(query, conn);